Scholarship and Research

 Possible research opportunities include (but are not limited to):

-- Working with Lally faculty to translate research projects for practitioner use.
+- Working with Lally faculty to translate research projects into white papers that can be read by managers and whose prescriptions can be adopted for practitioner use.

 - Investigating a current issue or emerging trend thus creating new research questions for faculty to study.

-- Working with faculty in the School of Engineering or Science, including the BioMedical Engineering department and the Center for Biotechnology and Interdisciplinary studies (CBIS), to help them find commercial pathways for lab research discoveries and inventions.
+- Working with faculty in the School of Engineering or Science, including, for example, the BioMedical Engineering department and the Center for Biotechnology and Interdisciplinary studies (CBIS) or the Center for Future Energy Systems (CFES), to help them find commercial pathways for lab research discoveries and inventions.

 Requirements of the program: